Aging and Sleep

 - If you can't sleep, get up for a little while and try again.

 - Don't drink alcohol close to bedtime.

 If that doesn't take care of your sleep problems, tell your doctor about it.
-They can check on any conditions you might have, your medications, and let you know if a sleep specialist might help.
+He can check on any conditions you might have, your medications, and let you know if a sleep specialist might help.

 What Else Might Cause Sleep Problems When You’re Older?

 Find out if there are any special problems that might be causing you to lose sleep.
 Tackling them could help you sleep better.